 Building a Theme Switcher for Bootstrap 5.3+

 In this article, I’ll guide you through the process of creating a simple theme switcher using JavaScript and Bootstrap 5.3+.
 This switcher allows users to seamlessly toggle between light, dark, and system-preferred, providing a personalized browsing experience.
+This approach to user interface customization is similar to how we handle themes in our DevOps tools, where consistency and user experience are key priorities.

 Theme Switcher for Bootstrap 5.3+